 Best Use Case

 Creating and consuming APIs can be a time-consuming process.
-While configuring APIs is relatively easy for developers, they typically need some custom programming.
+While configuring APIs is easy for developers, they typically require some degree of custom programming within the process.
 With Linx, you simply drag and drop a module into your designer canvas and set up some configuration.
 Time saved.
-If you are working with an application which requires consuming several APIs, the process of integration with external services becomes far more efficient.
-Furthermore, it can be handled by Business Analysts or IT pros alike with relative ease.
+Integrating with external services becomes far more efficient if you work with an application that consumes several APIs.
+Furthermore, it can be handled by Business Analysts or IT pros with relative ease.

-Linx, however, is not a full API design tool in itself; testing, for instance, should be handled by a third-party application, likewise API documentation.
+Linx is not a full API design tool in itself; testing, for instance, should be handled by a third-party application.

 Best Use Case

 Well-documented APIs are a necessary aspect of providing them.
-Creating documentation can be painstaking, however, if people can’t understand how to use your application’s APIs, they simply won’t use them.
+Creating documentation can be painstaking.
 It’s very helpful for creating easily shareable documentation that can drastically improve the user experience for those attempting to use your APIs.

-It provides instant visualization of the documentation as it is being created, and also has a number of customization options.
-Then it has some helpful auto-completion tools, and will help create server stubs for APIs in a wide array of programming languages.
+It provides instant visualization of the documentation as it is being created and has several customization options.
+It has some helpful auto-completion tools and will help generate server stubs for APIs in various programming languages.
 It does not, however, support hypermedia.

 Best Use Case

-As ensuring APIs work properly is its own issue, beyond any coding you may need to do, it can be extremely helpful to have an environment where one can verify if payloads are being sent and/or received properly prior to any development work.
+Ensuring APIs work properly is an issue, beyond any coding you may need to do, it can be extremely helpful to have an environment where one can verify if payloads are being sent and/or received properly before any development work.

+Postman is great for testing to ensure everything is working as expected.

-Postman provides full integration with existing SDLC methods, ranging from various Agile and Dev/Ops environments to larger waterfall-type organizational models.
-This makes it well-suited for the professional development process.
-For this reason, it is regularly used by many software development teams.
-It is a little memory-intensive, so may run slowly on some computers.
+Postman fully integrates existing SDLC methods, ranging from various Agile and Dev/Ops environments to larger waterfall-type organizational models.
+It can be memory-intensive, so it may run slowly on some computers.

 Best Use Case

-SoapUI is ideal for developers who need to build APIs on a daily basis, and those who are required to manage large sets of connections.
-It provides the ability to monitor the activity and behaviour of large arrays of APIs with high levels of activity.
+SoapUI is ideal for developers who need to build and test APIs daily, as well as those who must manage large sets of connections.
+It allows monitoring of activity and behaviour of large arrays of APIs with high activity levels.

-SoapUI boasts a wide range of functional testing features as well as many important security features, ranging to alerts from SQL injection to XSS and more.
-It provides an array of highly useful actionable alerts for any problems that may occur.
+SoapUI boasts a wide range of functional testing features and many important security features, ranging from alerts relating to SQL injection to XSS and more.
+It provides an array of handy actionable alerts for any problems.

-As it is open-source, developers may modify any of the source code to meet their own needs at any time.
+As it is open-source, developers may modify any source code to meet their needs at any time.
 It is an advanced tool, so for many users, some pieces may be more complicated than they may be used to.
-The free trial version does not offer as many of the more user-friendly pieces.
+The free trial version offers fewer of the more user-friendly pieces.

-With the right API design tools, API development and management can become a seamless part of your development process and enable you and your clients to be able to remain agile in today’s competitive environment.
+With the right API design tools, API development and management can become a seamless part of your development process and enable you and your clients to remain agile in today’s competitive environment.